Furikuda/bork/docs/internals/data-structures.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To accommodate the different transaction models used for the cache and repository,
-there is a lower layer (borg.crypto.file_integrity.IntegrityCheckedFile)
+there is a lower layer (bork.crypto.file_integrity.IntegrityCheckedFile)
 wrapping a file-like object, performing streaming calculation and comparison of checksums.
-Checksum errors are signalled by raising an exception (borg.crypto.file_integrity.FileIntegrityError)
+Checksum errors are signalled by raising an exception (bork.crypto.file_integrity.FileIntegrityError)
 at the earliest possible moment.

 .. rubric:: Calculating checksums

 Before feeding the checksum algorithm any data, the file name (i.e. without any path)
-is mixed into the checksum, since the name encodes the context of the data for Borg.
+is mixed into the checksum, since the name encodes the context of the data for Bork.

-The various indices used by Borg have separate header and main data parts.
+The various indices used by Bork have separate header and main data parts.
-IntegrityCheckedFile allows borg to checksum them independently, which avoids
+IntegrityCheckedFile allows bork to checksum them independently, which avoids
 even reading the data when the header is corrupted.
 When a part is signalled,
 the length of the part name is mixed into the checksum state first (encoded
 as an ASCII string via `%10d` printf format), then the name of the part